bosth/bosth.github.io/content/pages/ads-b/index.md

  2022-06-15 23:01:03+02        | ASP654   | CGBMO
 ```

-We can improve this by layering in some more analysis, including `ST_DistanceCPA`, which provides the actual three-dimensional distance between the two tracks at their closest point of approach (CPA).
 Let's say we want to find instances where two aircraft were within 1000 metres of one another:

 ```postgresql
 WITH flights AS (